 Create direct deposit NACHA files from QuickBooks to submit to your bank

-Use it to create direct deposit files for employees and vendors, for paychecks, checks, and bill payment checks.
+Use it to create direct deposit payments to employees and vendors, for paychecks, checks, and bill payment checks.

-It creates NACHA files using your QuickBooks data that are ready to submit to your bank.
+It creates NACHA files using your QuickBooks data ready to submit to your bank.
 (NACHA files are specially formatted text files that contain direct deposit data.
 Many banks will accept these files directly.)

 How it works

 The Direct Deposit File Creator combines checks from QuickBooks with bank routing and account numbers you’ve set up on employee and vendors records.
 With this data it creates a NACHA file that contains your direct deposit orders.